Hmong customs and culture: Treatments and Practices

 Many Hmong still follow the tradition of taking herbal remedies.
 A common practice among Hmong women is following a strict diet after childbirth.
 This consists of warm rice, freshly boiled chicken with herbs (koj thiab ntiv), lemongrass, and a little salt.
 It is believed to be a healing process for the women.
 For 30 days (nyob dua hli), she will stay on this diet in order to cleanse her body of leftover blood and avoid future illness.

 Kav (coining or spooning) is another form of treatment that involves using the edge of a silver coin or spoon to scrape the surface of the skin.
 The process begins by applying tiger balm (tshuaj luan paub) onto the areas that will be scraped to supposedly help open the pores on the body and supposedly release toxins.

-Hmong festivals

 Hmong New Year

-One Festive Holiday the Hmong culture celebrates is the Hmong New Year celebration, which is a cultural tradition that takes place annually in selected areas where Hmong communities exist and in a modified form where smaller communities come together.
-During the New Year's celebration, Hmong dress in traditional clothing and enjoy Hmong traditional foods, dance, music, bullfights, and other forms of entertainment.
-Hmong New Year celebrations have Hmong ethnic traditions and culture, and may also serve to educate those who have an interest in Hmong tradition.
-Hmong New Year celebrations frequently occur in November and December (traditionally at the end of the harvest season when all work is done), serving as a Thanksgiving holiday for the Hmong people.
-According to folklore and legends, Hmong New Year is traditionally held on the last day of December, which then lasts until 3 or 4 days within the first few days of January.

-Historically, the Hmong New Year celebration was created to give thanks to ancestors and spirits as well as to welcome in a new beginning.
-It is also a time of the year where Hmong people gather with family and meet with relatives from other regions.
-Traditionally, the celebration lasts for ten days, has been shortened in America due to the difference between the traditional Hmong farming schedule and that of the American 40-hr workweek schedule.
-It has also served the double purpose of a convenient meeting place and time for the Hmong leadership, from the days of China even until now.